brunolemos/react-native-template-ts/README.md

 ### Usage

-When creating a new React Native project, use the command:<br/>
+When creating a new React Native project, use the command:<br/><br/>

-`react-native init projectname --template modern`
+<pre align="center">react-native init projectname --template modern</pre>

-That's it!
-Then, proceed as usual:
+That's it! 🎉 Then, proceed as usual:
 - `cd projectname`
 - `npm start`